adammish/tidy-news/README.md

 ## Overview

-__tidy news__ is a React SPA that allows you to access the top news stories from over 100 sources in one place, so you can get the news you need and then get on with your life.
+__tidy news__ is a React SPA that allows you to access the top news stories from over 100 sources in one place.
+Get the news you need and then get on with your life.

 <p align='center'>
 <img src='public/light-mode.png' width='48%' alt='Light mode'>